-Managing long-term sickness can often be regarded as one of the most difficult tasks.
+Managing long-term sickness can often be regarded as one of the most difficult tasks for employers.
 However the establishment of an appropriate absence policy and its application to all employees has been seen to improve attendance and reduce Employment Tribunal claims in most organisations.
-So what are the key issues to consider when introducing or reviewing a long-term sickness policy?
+We consider the key issues when introducing or reviewing a long-term sickness policy.

 Communicating the policy’s purpose and scope to line managers and employees

 Managing long-term sickness absence is all about giving an employee the time to recover from illness or injury, which may be a slow process; and minimising the damage to efficiency and productivity that can be caused by an employee being off work indefinitely.